sbyxb/Cpp-Annotation/README.md

 # Cpp-Comment

-​	Cpp-Comment is a tool to auto generate C/Cpp function comment.
+​	Cpp-Comment is a simple tool to auto generate C/Cpp function comment.

 ## Usage：